 Oyster bracelets are definitely comfortable.
 Oyster bands are featured on sports timepieces, like dive watches, so comfort is a must.
 I have to say, they are much heavier and bulkier than the Jubilees’ and tend to fit better on larger wrists.

 Models that feature “solid end links” seem to be the most comfortable in this category.
 This is mainly because it keeps the watch nice and secure on the wrist, without much looseness to it.

-As for design of the classic Oyster, I would say this is the category where they fall short.
+As for the design of the classic Oyster, I would say this is the category where they fall short.
 To me, looks really matter on a watch.
-And for the most part, Oyster bracelets typically only come in stainless steel. or all gold Now, there are in fact models with the gold lining running through, but with thicker and more squared looking lugs than on the Jubilee Datejust models.
+And for the most part, Oyster bracelets typically only come in stainless steel or all gold.
+Now, there are in fact models with the gold lining running through, but with thicker and more squared looking lugs than on the Jubilee Datejust models.

 That being said, I find the design to be rather plain.
 It is no doubt that the materials used and craftsmanship towards creating the bracelets is amazing.
 There is just not much style to it.
 Many people may disagree, remember, this is my opinion.
 I just prefer bracelets that stand out and have more to it than simply stainless steel, wide lugs.